alvinhager/LEGO_Fluids/README.md

-# Master thesis at KTH
+# Master thesis at KTH 2021 in Computer science with specialisation in Computer graphics and Visualisation By Alvin Häger

 This program creates a LEGO water animation that is coloured using a 'whitewater' effect, which occurs when air bubbles are trapped in water and create foam.
 This can occur when turbulent water such in a river suddenly change movement of direction with high velocities.